leshz/wp-realtime-dock/README.md

 ## Description

-This WordPress plugin, named "Muelle-wp-custom," has been created to display the status of docks and provide detailed information about docked ships.
+This WordPress plugin, named "Real time dock," has been created to display the status of docks and provide detailed information about docked ships.
 It is a powerful tool that allows you to manage and visualize important information about the port and its docking activities.

 ## Key Features